hbk91/2021StudyNotes/StudyCFA.md

 ### a.
 Liability Based Mandates:

 i. **Cash-flow Matching:**
-    In this form of hedging the liability cash flows are exatly matched with the asset cash flows. ii. **Duration Matching:**
+    In this form of hedging the liability cash flows are exatly matched with the asset cash flows.<br>
+ii. **Duration Matching:**
-    The duration of liabilities and assets are matched. iii. **Contingent Immunization:**
+    The duration of liabilities and assets are matched.<br>
+iii. **Contingent Immunization:**
     As long as the Present Value of Assets (PVA) is more than the the Present Value of Liabilites (PVL), the portfolio could         be actively managed.
-However, if PVA becomes smaller than the PVL, then the portfolio must be immediately immunized. iv. **Horizon Matching:**
+However, if PVA becomes smaller than the PVL, then the portfolio must be immediately immunized.<br>
+iv. **Horizon Matching:**
     This is an intermediate strategy between cash-flow matching and Duration matching.
-The short term liabilites are                 cash-flow matched, while the long term liabilities are duration matched.
+The short term liabilites are                 cash-flow matched, while the long term liabilities are duration matched.<br>

 ### b.
 Total Return Mandates: